CtrlAltFrank/GloriaEterna/content/2. Ferrax/Avralius/House Fontana.md

 It was near Olus Erba and Talium that a small group of mercenaries ambushed a Fontana trade caravan; slaughtering the caravan master and his guard, and freeing the cargo, before burning the wagons.

-When confronted by their employer near Krisa, these mercenaries convinced the local garrison that the woodsmen of House Talio ambushed the caravan; and later with some deception and forged dispatches, persuaded several Fontana nobles that Talio had entered an alliance with the Delroth.
+When confronted by their employer near Krisa, these mercenaries convinced the local garrison that the woodsmen of House Talio ambushed the caravan; and later with some deception and forged dispatches, persuaded several Fontana nobles that Talio had entered an alliance with the [[Delrath]]h.

-In the second year of the [[Ferraxian]] Civil War, Avralius pushed northward towards Talium, seeking to prevent a pincer attack by a join Talsberg-Delroth alliance.
+In the second year of the [[Ferraxian]] Civil War, Avralius pushed northward towards Talium, seeking to prevent a pincer attack by a join Talsberg-Delrath alliance.

 The fighting was fierce, but brief; with both sides bleeding heavily for little to no gain; and by winter, and the careful politicking of a small party that acted as mediators, the front stabilized; ending the Talsberg War in an uneasy status quo, with the borders unchanged, but thousands of new graves dug.